-Level 1 isuals Words (not all cartoons include words) List the objects or people you see in the cartoon.
+Level 1 Visuals Words (not all cartoons include words) List the objects or people you see in the cartoon.
 Identify the cartoon caption and/or title.
 Locate three words or phrases used by the cartoonist to identify objects or people within the cartoon.
 Record any important dates or numbers that appear in the cartoon.
 Level 2 Visuals Words Which of the objects on your list are symbols?
 4. Which words or phrases in the cartoon appear to be the most significant?
 Why do you think so?
 3. What do you think each symbol means?
 List adjectives that describe the emotions portrayed in the cartoon.
-Level 3 A. Describe the action taking place in the cartoon.
-Limit response for each question to 3 lines of text B. Explain how the words in the cartoon clarify the symbol ıls.
+Level 3 Describe the action taking place in the cartoon.
+Limit response for each question to 3 lines of text B. Explain how the words in the cartoon clarify the symbol ols.
 C. Explain the message of the cartoon.
-D. What special interest groups would agree/disagree wit h the cartoon's message?
+D. What special interest groups would agree/disagree wit th the cartoon's message?
 Why?
-Designed and developed by the Education Staff, National Archives and Records Administration, Washington, DC 20408
+Designed and de Education Staff, National Archiv Washington es and Records Administration,